 Here’re some social media tips for college students.
 Advice for this year’s graduating class.
 Future job recruiters are looking for you to join their companies.
 However, they also have high social media expectations!

-I have been a hiring manager for over twenty-five years and have been fortunate enough to use social media to help vet my hires during the past 15 of them — specifically Millennials, Gen Ys and Gen Zs.
+I have been a hiring manager for over twenty-five years and have been fortunate enough to use social media to help vet my hires during the past 15 of them — specifically Millennials, Gen Ys, and Gen Zs.

 Social Media Tips for College Students and Grads

-Use social media as a tool for your career in a much different way than connecting with your University friends.
+1. Go placidly amid the noise of social media, texting, and intrusive content—and let go of your college habits.
+Use social media as a tool for your career much differently than connecting with your college friends.
 Remember, there is peace and career success in the silence of listening – social listening.
-So, listen first before you start using social media to look for a job, or to network in your current one.
+So, listen before you start using social media to look for a job or network in your current one.
 This listen-before-you-leap suggestion will help you to interact more relevantly and smartly—ultimately leading to good things.

 40% of future employers look for provocative or inappropriate photographs or videos.
 Source: CareerBuilder